BruneBettler/LightRoom_DarkRoom/using_Picamera2.md

 We cannot implement hardware synchronization as this requires the global shutter sensors or sensors with trigger pins.

 Since the cameras use the two CSI ports on the same Raspberry Pi, we can use timestamps that are based on the system's global clock to align the frames during post-processing.
 These timestamps will thus reflect any slight camera-specific delays and allow for proper synchronization.

+***
+### Capturing videos
+Encoders are constructed with params that determine the amount of compression of the output

+Types of encoders:
+- H264Encoder
+- JpegEncoder
+- MJPECEncoder
+- Null: encoder that does nothing/outputs exactly the same frames as were passed to it without any compression or processing whatsoever

+Output objects receive encoded video frames directly from the encoder and forward them to files or network sockets or memory buffer.

+FileOutput can have the value None which discards the output (could be useful for moments between recording sessions).